-After you select LAUNCH VSPHERE CLIENT (HTML5) and authenticate with vCenter Server, the vSphere Client displays the home page with a link to the remote plug-in global view in the navigation column on the left.
+After you select LAUNCH VSPHERE CLIENT (HTML5) and authenticate with vCenter Server, the vSphere Client displays the home page with a vSphere HTML SDK Plugin link in the object navigator pane on the left.
+The link leads to the remote plug-in global view.